FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 Sadly, Ludlum gave in to temptation years later and had Varak’s nephew form a new Inver Brass in the novel The Icarus Agenda.
 The idea was just too cool to leave it alone, I guess, but it undercut the impact of this earlier work.

-In The Icarus Agenda the new Inver Brass is manipulating the upcoming presidential election by orchestrating virtual Folk Hero status for a politician that they want as the Vice Presidential candidate on the Democratic Party ticket.
+In The Icarus Agenda the new Inver Brass is manipulating the upcoming presidential election by orchestrating virtual Folk Hero status for a politician that they want as the Vice Presidential candidate on one ticket.
 From there they plan to engineer events to ensure that their favored running mates win the election.

 Once they’re sworn in, Inver Brass will eliminate the President so that their VP can occupy the Oval Office.
 Their reason for doing all this?
 They have decided that this figure “deserves” the presidency and will be “a great President.”
 Considering what we’ve just learned Obama’s FBI and NSA did in 2016 to illegally help Hillary, this plot isn’t as far-fetched as it first sounds.